dingchaoz/UniswapV2RouterImpl/README.md

     - ### Assumption
     1. We assume trading amount will not be splitted among multiple paths, instead all amount will be traded through a single best route recommended by the routing algorithm.

-    2. We also assume maximixing the output amount from a certain input amount is not in current scope, and we only recommend best path that produces the best conversion rate; and input amount is not part of client request message
+    2. We also assume maximizing the output amount from a certain input amount is not in current scope, and we only recommend best path that produces the best conversion rate, and input amount is not part of client request message, this is a strong assumption as in reality pool depth which relating to the liquidity of a pool and its ability to maintain stability with respect to price levels despite huge trade volumes, low depth will show sharp changes in price level in case huge buy or sell order is placed

     3. We assume all pools have enough liquidity, this is derived from assumption 2 as we are not interested in getting the best conversion rate in the current scope